The most valuable stamps of today are some of the worlds rarest old stamps worth money.

-I hope you will agree with me when I say: Owning rare stamps which has since risen to limelight and now considered to be some of the worlds most valuable stamps any good stamp collecting professional or beginner can ever own.
+Owning rare stamps which has since risen to limelight and now considered to be some of the worlds most valuable stamps are the best postage stamps any good stamp collecting professional or beginner can ever own.

-If you own a single piece of one of the rarest stamps in the world today, you will automatically become a celebrity and referred to as the god of stamp collecting in your industry.
-Because a rare stamp can turn any stamp collection to what every stamp collecting person out there will refer to as gold.
+If you own a single piece of one of the rarest stamps in the world today, you will automatically become a celebrity and rise to fame in the stamp collecting industry.
+Because, a rare stamp can turn any stamp collection to what every stamp collector out there will refer to as gold.

 As depicted by Mirror UK, “There is only one left in the world.”
 At the time, all the colonies had to wait for stamps to arrive from the UK.
 The boat was delayed, and the postmaster created his own collection of stamps.

-For such a long time, the 1856 one cent “Black on Magenta” of British Guiana was considered to be the world’s rarest stamp and also one of the most expensive stamps in the world.
+For such a long time, the 1856 one cent “Black on Magenta” of British Guiana was considered to be the most valuable British stamps and also one of the most expensive stamps in the world because of its availability and scarce quantity.
 It all dates back to 1856, when the former colony of British Guiana was in an urgently need of an extra supply of stamps but didn’t have such a luxurious time to wait for a fresh stock of new stamps to arrive from England where they were normally produced.

 In a bid to make ends meet, the postmaster of British Guiana asked the publishers of the Official Gazette newspaper in Georgetown to swiftly print an emergency issue for local use.
 Instead, crude looking designs were printed in one cent and four cent denominations.
 While the one cent stamps were meant for newspapers, the later (four cent counterparts) were intended for postal correspondence.